spotfiresoftware/spotfire-wrapper/projects/spotfire-webplayer/README.md

 ---
 ## Further help

-Use Slack or email to send me any question or concern you have
+Use Slack or email to send me any question, suggestion or concern you have

 Nicolas Deroche - part of **The Tibco Company**